alpErenSari/optimization/README.md

 # optimization
-this ee553 courses MATLAB implementations
+these are ee553 courses MATLAB implementations